samuelbarrett1234/atp/Docs/search_settings_format.md

 	"step-size" : 1000,
 	"max-steps" : 10,
 	"num-helper-theorems" : 25,
+	"helper-theorems-factor" : 5,
+	"ed-symbol-mismatch-cost" : 5.0,
 	"seed" : "time"
 }
 ```

 `step-size` is the number of expansions to perform (on each target proof) at each iteration. `max-steps` is the maximum number of updates to perform, although the target statements may be proven earlier than this.
-Note that all of the above fields are optional (i.e. have default values). `num-helper-theorems` is the number of theorems to load from the database to aid in the proof ("lemmas", if you will).
+Note that all of the above fields are optional (i.e. have default values). `num-helper-theorems` is the number of theorems, loaded from the database, to aid in the proof ("lemmas", if you will).
 The higher this number is, the higher the branching factor, but the more it leverages existing knowledge.
+However, the selection of these helper theorems is very important.
+Two parameters which govern how this is done is `helper-theorems-factor` and `ed-symbol-mismatch-cost`.
+The first of these parameters tells the program how many proven theorems to download from the database to rank - we will download `num-helper-theorems * helper-theorems-factor` such theorems, and then pick the best.
+The ranking is done by computing a variant of the edit distance between the helper theorems and the target theorems (pairwise).
+The cost of a free variable substitution is always fixed at `1.0`, but the cost of a mismatch between symbols is exactly `ed-symbol-mismatch-cost`.
+It is hard to say what values of this would be good (except that such values should be `> 0.0`), so experimentation is needed!

 `no-repeats` is a flag indicating whether the search algorithm should avoid repeated states while searching.
 The benefit of this flag depends on the tradeoff between state space size, and time required to check for repeats. `randomised` is a flag telling the search to try to evaluate successors in a random order.